dataobservatory-eu/sustainability/Climate-Regionalize.md

 post-stratification.

-There is no way to make the samples become regionally representative, and a correct post-stratification would require further data about the sampel design.
+There is no way to make the samples become regionally representative, and correct post-stratification would require further data about the sample design.
 But we can simply adjust to over/undersampling by making sure that oversampled territorial averages are proportionally increased and undersampled ones are decreased. \[Another ‘dirty’ averaging would be the use of an unweighted average, but our method is better, because